 Since the university is a recipient of federal financial assistance, all Pacific University students, employees, affiliates and visitors are covered by Title IX requirements and protections.

 Title IX Compliance Assurance

-Please direct grievances, questions, concerns and requests for consultations to the Coordinator or his Deputies.
+Please direct grievances, questions, concerns and requests for consultations to the Coordinator or her Deputies.

 Complaints, Investigations, Procedures

 The Title IX Coordinator is responsible for the oversight and monitoring of all aspects of the university’s efforts to comply with Title IX and to prevent violations of its provisions.
 The Coordinator oversees the dissemination of information regarding Title IX to students, staff and faculty; coordinates training for employees; maintains Title IX grievance/complaint files; monitors Title IX Deputies in the investigation and disposition of complaints; and answers inquiries from university and community members.

 Title IX Deputies receive and process Title IX complaints; field inquiries from students, faculty, staff and administrators regarding their rights and responsibilities under Title IX; investigate cases of alleged discrimination; interview complainants, respondents and material witnesses; and assist the Title IX Coordinator in oversight and implementation of Title IX compliance efforts.